Admissions to the Honors College

 The Honors College at UNM welcomes applications from motivated students seeking a rigorous liberal arts experience.
 The Honors College admission process is a holistic decision made after review of the applicant’s high school curriculum and GPA, standardized test scores, and evidence of leadership and community involvement.

-To apply to The University of New Mexico Honors College, incoming freshmen, current UNM students, or transfer students must fill out an application.
 Transfer or current UNM students should ideally apply to the Honors College by the end of their freshmen year.
 Acceptance is on a rolling basis.

 In recognition of their academic achievements, National Merit Scholars and Finalists, National Hispanic Scholars, National Achievement Scholars, American Indian Scholars, and recipients of UNM’s Presidential and Regents’ Scholarships will be admitted to the Honors College automatically following submission of an application.